rwxd/invgen/README.md

   |  |--ap01.test.local
 ```

+## Variable Merging

+When multiple metadata sources define the same variable:

+- For dictionaries: Keys are merged with host-specific values taking precedence
+- For lists: Items are combined with duplicates removed
+- For scalar values: The last processed value (host-specific) takes precedence

+## Advanced Features

-### Templates
+### Templating

-It is possible to use Jinja2 templates to generate host files.
+You can use Jinja2 templates to generate host files:

 ```yaml
 ---